opps/opps/docs/source/overview.rst

 Browser Support
 ---------------

-Opps’s admin (used Bootstrap Twitter) interface works with all modern browsers.
+Opps’s admin (used Django Grappelli) interface works with all modern browsers.

 Language Translations